zio/zio-delegate/README.md

 This will do a number of things to the resulting class definitions:

 * The class will additionally extend any traits extended by the annotated member.
-  Note: This will probably not work with traits that are not addressable by their fullName.
-In this case generateTraits should be turned off.
 ```scala
 import com.schuwalow.delegate._